-The RWI sessions are expected to take place each day for all reception and Year 1 children, as the pace and consistency of the programme is a key element to developing reading skills for all children which is integral for accessing the rest of the school curriculum.
+The RWI sessions take place each day for all reception and Year 1 (and some Year 2) pupils, as the pace and consistency of the programme is a key element to developing reading skills for all children which is integral for accessing the rest of the school curriculum.

 Our ultimate aims and objectives within the Read Write Inc programme are for the children to be able to learn and apply sound blending skills and to learn to segment words in order to be able to decode words on the page and go on to create skilled and confident readers.
 Children also learn to read and spell words that do not conform to regular phonetic patterns (High Frequency Words) and decode both fiction and non-fiction texts through discussion, performance and teacher led activities.

-From Year 1 onwards children have daily reading lessons (in addition to their phonics lesson where children are on the phonics programme).
+From Year 1 onwards children have daily reading lessons - "Reading Revolution" (in addition to reading during their phonics lesson where children are on the phonics programme).
 Children are introduced to challenging texts and are guided to develop their comprehension and inference skills.
 We believe that all pupils should be given access to high quality literature and these books are usually linked to the half-termly topic, with the aim of supporting the development of vocabulary and knowledge of the topic .